Susan Berman

 Susan Jane Berman (May 18, 1945 – December 23, 2000) was an American journalist and author.
-The daughter of mobster David Berman, she wrote about her late-in-life realization of her father's role in organized crime.
+The daughter of mobster David Berman, she wrote about her eventual realization of her father's role in organized crime.
 In 2000, Berman was found murdered in her home.
-The case went unsolved for over a decade until real-estate heir Robert Durst, Berman's longtime friend and confidant, was charged with her murder in 2015 and convicted in 2021.
+The case went unsolved for more than a decade, until real-estate heir Robert Durst, Berman's longtime friend, was charged with her murder in 2015 and convicted in 2021.

 Early life

 Susan Berman was born in Minneapolis, Minnesota, in 1945, the only child of the former Betty Ewald, a traveling dancer who had adopted the stage name Gladys Evans, and David "Davie" Berman.
-Berman always maintained that her father — a major Jewish-American organized crime figure who took over Las Vegas' Flamingo Hotel after Bugsy Siegel's 1947 gangland murder — died under mysterious circumstances on an operating table when she was twelve, but all indications were that he died of a heart attack during surgery.
+Berman always maintained that her father—a major Jewish-American organized crime figure who took over the Flamingo Hotel after Bugsy Siegel's 1947 gangland murder—died under mysterious circumstances on an operating table when she was 12, but all indications are that he died of a heart attack during surgery.
 She also believed uncertainty surrounded her mother's presumed suicide by overdose a year later.

-Berman grew up in Las Vegas and, later, in Hollywood, California, where high school classmates and friends at the Chadwick School included Jann Wenner and Liza Minnelli.
-Berman received a Bachelor of Arts degree in 1967 from the University of California, Los Angeles (UCLA), where she met American real estate heir Robert Durst.
+Berman grew up in Las Vegas and, later, in Hollywood, California, where her classmates and friends at the Chadwick School included Jann Wenner and Liza Minnelli.
+Berman received a Bachelor of Arts degree in 1967 from the University of California, Los Angeles, where she met American real estate heir Robert Durst.
 In 1969, she graduated with a Master of Arts in journalism from the University of California, Berkeley.
 Berman was gradually paid a total of $4.3 million by the Mafia for her father's interests in casinos and other properties.